willy68/oauth2-client-bundle/README.md

 $longLivedToken = $provider->getLongLivedAccessToken($accessToken);
 ```

-## Authenticating with the new Symfony Authenticator
+## Authenticating with the new Symfony Authenticator (not with this fork)

 At this point, you now have a nice service that allows you to
 redirect your user to an OAuth server (e.g. Facebook) and fetch